zopyx/print-css-rocks/web/content/about.rst

   results are based on experience and research.
 If you object any result or opinion then please get in touch in order to discuss or correct a problem with the site.
-I am happy to discuss details and to accept contributions for improving this site of time.
+I am happy to discuss details and to accept contributions for improving this site over time.

 Maintainer
 +++++++++++